cansik/duit/README.md

 # Simbi
-Simbi is a toolkit with helpful code for python.
+Simbi is a toolkit for python to create GUI's and settings.

 It is based on the ideas of [cansik/bildspur-base](https://github.com/cansik/bildspur-base) and [cansik/bildspur-ui](https://github.com/cansik/bildspur-ui).